jessepollak/blog/_posts/2012-07-17-a-developers-framework-for-ux-design.md

 As an additional benefit, if you can bring the decision makers into the process early, it can be easier to get them actively involved in the UX design.
 Often times, stakeholders have no *empathy* for their customers; in other words, they can't imagine another person's experiences.
 By bringing them into the UX process, they can start to understand how to design for other people rather than themselves.

 Because of these two-fold benefits, holding stakeholder interviews and discussions at the beginning of the UX design process can be crucial to success.

-[FILL IN WHAT THE QUESTIONS TO ASK ARE]

 </br>
 # Talk to current and future customers and ask what they want